-Ahead of Trump’s China Visit, 'Real Teeth' in New North Korea Sanctions Bill
+Ahead of Trump’s China Visit, ‘Real Teeth’ in New North Korea Sanctions Bill

 The North Korean economy is heavily dependent on China.
 An estimated 85 percent of North Korea’s foreign trade is with China, making Beijing key to any economic or diplomatic effort to restrict Pyongyang’s missile program.
 But China has been reluctant to agree to sanctions, fearing that a North Korean economic collapse would send millions of refugees over the border into China.

-So far, U.S. sanctions have been limited to small companies and individuals’ North Korean dealings, and have avoided targeting any large Chinese financial institutions, a move which could potentially anger Beijing.
+So far, U.S. sanctions have been limited to small companies and individuals’ North Korean dealings and have avoided targeting any large Chinese financial institutions, a move that could potentially anger Beijing.
 China opposes unilateral U.S. action on sanctions regarding North Korea, preferring multilateral and U.N. sanctions.

-A Chinese foreign ministry spokesperson didn’t specifically address the new U.S. bill in a briefing, but did reiterate China’s opposition to unilateral sanctions, most recently a new Japanese measure targeting North Korean people and companies based overseas.
+A Chinese Foreign Ministry spokesperson didn’t specifically address the new U.S. bill in a briefing but did reiterate China’s opposition to unilateral sanctions, most recently a new Japanese measure targeting North Korean people and companies based overseas.

 “China’s position is quite clear-cut.
 We are always opposed to the unilateral sanctions imposed by one country on other countries outside the framework of the U.N.
 Security Council,” the spokesperson said.